anniemeaney/MITRE-ATTACK-SIMULATION/README.md

-# MITRE-ATTACK-SIMULATION
-A Python simulation game centered around the Kingdom of Cyborgia.
-Deploy D3FEND countermeasures against escalating threats in this technical capstone.
-Features persistent states, budget management, and a modular architecture designed to bridge gamified learning with real-world cybersecurity.

-# MITRE ATT&CK Game: The Kingdom of Cyborgia
+# MITRE ATT&CK SIMULATION: Defending Cyborgia

 Welcome to the **MITRE ATT&CK Game**, a technical simulation where you serve as the Castellan of Cyborgia.
 Your mission is to protect the realm from the Shadow Guild by strategically deploying defenses based on the real-world MITRE framework.